Updated: Dec 8, 2021

 God isn’t a mysoginist who created women in order to give them the majority of the suffering with NFP.

 Why does this matter?

 Because we need to understand his true character in order to trust Him.
-Do you trust that he wants what is best for you when it comes to your fertility?
+Do you trust that God wants what is best for you when it comes to your fertility?

 If you think God secretly wants women to suffer a little extra and designed this system with a massive flaw that hurts women— you don’t trust him.
 Or at least you shouldn’t.
 Because that’s not someone who is trustworthy.